 The rest looks more or less standard.

-The only problem of the new Bremont World Timer ALT1 is its price.
+The only problem with the new Bremont World Timer ALT1 is its price.
 The British brand plans to sell the gadget for almost $5700, which puts it dangerously close to the gorgeous Breitling Navitimer World chronograph that offers slightly less functionality, but sports a mojo the size of Chrysler Building.

 * UPDATE ON MOVEMENT: The mechanism is in fact based on ETA Valjoux 7754 caliber.

-Bremont World Timer ALT1 Automatic UTC specification
+Bremont World Timer ALT1 UTC specification

 Price: $5700 (MSRP)